In the guide

 - The law

-- General labelling requirements
+- General labelling requirements for tobacco products

 - Labelling requirements by product